 And with a Fever API bridge, it can sync with apps that were designed to work with the now-unsupported Fever RSS reader.

-This is one of the most intelligent RSS feed readers available in the market.
-As a standard, you get 64 feeds for which you can see full-text content. using NewsBlur you can save posts which you can read in the future at your convenience.
+This is one of the best RSS feed readers available in the market.
+As a standard, you get 64 feeds for which you can see full-text content. using NewsBlur you can save posts that you can read in the future at your convenience.

 One feature unique to NewsBlur is that it minimizes the click for reading.
 So you can just scroll through and the articles keep on showing.

 NewsBlur also has intelligent content filters that you can use to scrutinize the content in your feed.
 These content discovery filters can actually learn the pattern of your searches and you can teach them too.
 This way you can see customized stories.
 Even if a source is publishing articles in bulk, it will show you only those of your interest.

 You can use the feed to post on social media or within NewsBlur itself.
 The free version allows you to add 64 channels and a premium version will set you back $36 per year, which is not so expensive.